mkol5222/automagic-september-2025/management/README.md

 # monitor deployment on serial console
 make management-serial

-# basic information about deployment
+# management information to connect with SSH or SmartConsole
 make management-info

+# connect to management server command-line
+make management-ssh
 ```